frereit/TensorflowHandwritingRecognition/Preprocessing the data.md

 ##So, let's get started!

 ### 1. Downloading the data
-In this example, I will use the [Speical Database 19](https://www.nist.gov/srd/nist-special-database-19) published by the [National Institute for Standards And Technology](https://www.nist.gov/).
+In this example, I will use the [Special Database 19](https://www.nist.gov/srd/nist-special-database-19) published by the [National Institute for Standards And Technology](https://www.nist.gov/).
 It contains over 800,000 pre-classified images of handwritten letters and digits.
 It differentiates between 47 classes: All uppercase letters, all numbers and a few lower case letters.
 I downloaded the `by_merge.zip` file and saved in in my projects folder.